 South Carolina man dying of cancer asks to be baptized as final wish while in hospice care

-SPARTANBURG, S.C.
-(WJW) – A dying man’s final wish came true thanks to the staff at a hospice in South Carolina.
+SPARTANBURG, S.C.– A dying man’s final wish came true thanks to the staff at a hospice in South Carolina.

 James Grindstaff had always wanted to be baptized, so they made sure that happened.